NoXPhasma/protondb_faq/README.md

 -  [Italian](README_IT.md) (Translated by [Bloodis](https://github.com/bloodis))
 -  [Norwegian](README_NO.md) (Translated by [MagZu](https://github.com/magzu))

+## Introduction
+With this FAQ we want to cover the most important questions related to the usage of ProtonDB and of course technical questions which orccur very often on the Discord.
+If you want to participate or have suggestions, don't hesitate to contact us on [Discord](https://discord.gg/uuwK9EV) or send us issues and pull reuqests.

 ## Table of content
+  - [[ProtonDB] The "Run" and "Install" buttons don't seem to work on Firefox.]()
   - [Why do my games crash on start, run very slow or have rendering issues?](#why-do-my-games-crash-on-start-run-very-slow-or-have-rendering-issues)
   - [My game crashes after a while but works fine without esync](#my-game-crashes-after-a-while-but-works-fine-without-esync)
   - [The game doesn't show any text](#the-game-doesnt-show-any-text)